 Unbalanced gut microbiomes can lead to increased fatigue, and therefore, lethargic workouts.
 A few studies have suggested that probiotics can help fight fatigue, enhance recovery, and lower levels of exercise-induced stress.
 (7)(8)(9)

 Improved Vaginal pH

-How We Decided the Best Probiotics for Women
+How We Chose the Best Probiotic Supplements for Women

 With so many forms of probiotics on the market, we had to consider multiple factors — like dosage and additional ingredients — when making this list.
 Here’s a deeper look into how we made our picks.

 The common daily dosage of probiotics you’ll see across the market is around five to 10 billion CFU.
 While we find this to be a solid dose and have included products on this list in this range, we’ve also included supplements with much higher doses on our list — some even range up to 100 billion CFU.